criblio/helm-charts/README.md

   -n logstream
 ```

+* Running Distributed on a Free License

+If you are not specifying a license in your install, and you're looking to run distributed (free license allows one workergroup), you'll need to go into the user interface for logstream and accept the free license.
+If you specify the groups option, the master will be configured as a distributed master.
+If you don't, it will be configured as a standalone instance, and you'll need to manually configure it via the UI..

 # Upgrading

 Upgrading LogStream to new bits is easy.
 Update the repo and then upgrade each chart version.
 Add `--version X.Y.Z` if you want to [specify a specific version](https://helm.sh/docs/helm/helm_upgrade/).